What To Do When You Are Suddenly Feeling Unappreciated

 However, if you notice that your partner doesn't seem to show gratitude or put effort into the relationship, this may be a sign that an unhealthy dynamic has formed.
 In this case, reaching out to a couples therapist or having a long discussion may be beneficial.

 For example, your partner might pat you on the shoulder or kiss you on the cheek after you take out the trash, or they could bring home your favorite meal on a day when you ran errands for them.
-These actions are examples of love languages developed by Gary Chapman to show how different people express love and affection.
+These actions are examples of love languages identified by Gary Chapman to show how different people express love and affection.
+Chapman identified five ways that partners give and receive love: words of affirmation, acts of service, gift giving, quality time, and physical touch.

-You might ask your partner how they prefer to show and receive appreciation.
+You might ask your partner how they prefer to show and receive love and appreciation.
 They might not be aware of their preferred method of expressing gratitude for the things you do.
 In that case, you can take an online love languages test together to find out.
+When you learn how the other receives love, you can find ways to demonstrate love in that love language so neither partner feels unappreciated.

 In some cases, specific individuals struggle to show gratitude.
 Personality, hereditary factors, and brain structure may contribute to this ability.
-However, therapy or long-term efforts may help a person learn.
+However, therapy or other forms of professional help may provide them with an opportunity to learn more about it.

 Feeling unappreciated may be related to extra work you're doing in your relationship or a lack of reciprocation on your partner's part.
-If there is an imbalance in your and your partner's contributions, consider setting healthy boundaries that let your partner know how much you're willing to take on and what they should do themselves.
+If there is an imbalance in your and your partner's contributions, don’t be afraid to consider setting healthy boundaries that let your partner know how much you're willing to take on and what they should do themselves.

 A lack of appreciation may manifest as your partner taking advantage of you, so learn to say no when you feel a boundary is being crossed.
 For example, if you've already divvied up responsibilities when it comes to housework, you may have to decline if they ask you to take on one of their chores.
 If they do not pay their portion of the rent, let them know that you will not continue to do so for them.

 Consistently acknowledging your worth and what you bring to the table can help you feel more confident and prevent a lack of appreciation from negatively affecting your mental health.
 You can develop your sense of self-worth by practicing self-gratitude and self-acceptance.
 You can express appreciation for yourself by acknowledging the utility of your completed task.
 Say thank you to yourself, take a break, or treat yourself.
-Value yourself regardless of the validation you receive from others.
+Value yourself regardless of the external validation you receive.

+Sometimes, feeling unappreciated means your body or mind feels run down.
 Often, we feel gratitude from our partners when they care for us.
-If you feel unappreciated, self-care may provide that gratitude to yourself.
+If you feel unappreciated, self-love may provide that gratitude to yourself.
 You can practice self-care by nurturing your body, mind, and soul.

 Many modern couples opt for online therapy.
 Studies show that online therapy effectively addresses relationship concerns, such as those related to appreciation and communication.
 In one broad-based study, researchers concluded that online therapy could improve relationship satisfaction, communication, and commitment.
 They also noted that online therapy could address individual mental health conditions like anxiety and depression, which may affect self-esteem and feelings of appreciation.